 1 in 5 use marijuana

 1 in 7 use opioids without a doctor’s prescription

 What Lurie Children's is doing to address substance use

-Lurie Children's Potocsnak Family Division of Adolescent and Young Adult Medicine leads evidence-informed youth substance use prevention education focused on the three substances that most impact young people in Chicago: vaping/e-cigarettes, marijuana, and alcohol.
-These lessons, approved by Chicago Public Schools for use in the classroom, detail the health effects of each substance, but also aim to discuss why youth may turn to these substances -- such as stress and unmet mental health needs.
-Workshops are also available for parents/guardians and school staff.
+Lurie Children's Potocsnak Family Division of Adolescent and Young Adult Medicine leads an evidence-informed youth substance use prevention curriculum that details the health effects of substances that most commonly impact Chicago youth: nicotine, marijuana or cannabis and alcohol.
+These lessons, approved by Chicago Public Schools for use in the classroom, also focus on alternative coping mechanisms, what to do in case of a medical emergency related to substance use, and advice about how to talk to friends about substance use.
+Workshops are also available for parents, guardians and school staff.

 Our Adolescent Medicine team also provides trainings on how to use naloxone, a prescription medication that can temporarily stop the life-threatening effects of an opioid overdose, and provides free naloxone.
 These trainings are offered in partnership with community nonprofit organizations and are facilitated through our Mobile Health program or onsite at a community agency.

 Lurie Children’s leads the Youth Substance Use Prevention Coalition (SUPC), a city-wide collaboration of community-based organizations, government agencies and stakeholders working on substance use prevention and treatment.
 SUPC facilitates training and professional development opportunities to build capacity among coalition members and the larger Chicago community.
 SUPC also convenes a Youth Advisory Board (YAB) in collaboration with Voices of Youth in Chicago Education (VOYCE) to ensure that the work of the coalition remains centered on the needs and experiences of young people in Chicago—a resource that is developed by youth for youth.

 Each year, 100+ Naloxone Kits are distributed to community members in greater Chicago.